• Skip to primary navigation

 Butterbeer

-Created By: Shareba
+Created By: Shareba Abdul

-Prevent your screen from going dark
+Prevent your screen from going to sleep.

-TOTAL TIME 5 mins
+TOTAL TIME: 5 minutes mins

-SERVINGS 1 glass
+SERVINGS: 1 glass

 Ingredients

-• 2 tablespoon butterscotch sauce
+• 2 tablespoon butterscotch sauce, (homemade or store-bought)

-• 1 tablespoon vanilla ice cream
+• 1 tablespoon vanilla ice cream, (preferably real ice cream not frozen dessert)

 Instructions